 This cover of Ralph McTell’s hit has a tenor recorder phrase in the outtro.
 It’s part of the acoustic soundscape, which earlier in the song features a cello and other bowed strings, and of course the acoustic guitars without bass or drum.
 Before the outtro solo, in the last verse, the recorder does a bit of subtle harmonizing too.

 The intro to this song has 3 or 4 recorders, which reappear in multiple places later in the song.
 Like “Streets of London” this is a completely acoustic song, which fits the recorders beautifully, even if the playing is not quite top-notch.
 (Probably players: Jeanne and Marguerite Dolmetsch, Brian, Christine, Paul and Peter Blood.)

 Mike Oldfield - In Dulce Jubilo (1975)

 Mike Oldfield, of Tubular Bells fame, recorded this Christmas traditional with screaming guitars, and Leslie Penning playing two recorders and (usually unremarked) a kortholt.
-The recorder playing has plenty of vibrato, probably in keeping with Oldfield’s folk music influences.
+The recorder playing has a very busy vibrato, which makes some players recoil in horror, but which is probably in keeping with Oldfield’s folk music influences.
 The winds are largely playing the melody in unison or at the octave, with only a little bit of thirds harmonization towards the end.

 Alan Parsons - Winding me up

 A nice and short recorder solo from studio wizzard Alan Parsons.
-This recorder is played through a chorus effect, but changing tone character and articulation convince me that it’s a real instrument.
+This recorder is played through a chorus effect, but the changing tone quality and the articulation convince me that it’s a real instrument.

 Rolling Stones - Gomper (1967)